-Financial consolidation is the process by which you collect and tally an organizations results, usually for a company with multiple legal entities, for external reporting.
+Financial consolidation is the process by which you collect and tally an organizations results.
+This is usually for a company with multiple legal entities, for external reporting.
 Those external reporting consumers are a variety of types of consumers usually based concerned party.
 They vary from governmental agencies, like the SEC, to banks, or to controlling and non-controlling owners.
 Financial consolidation systems allow collection, aggregation and reporting of data.

 There are a variety of different challenges in financial consolidation systems that emerge when trying to account for an organization’s financial performance.
 It isn’t always as easy as “just adding it up”.
 Financial consolidations require that you choose the format you submit your external reporting in.
 Essentially, you must create a common reporting structure across the organizations that you will be aggregating for your total financial results.
 This is generally a certain level of granularity for your major external financial statements, Income Statement (Profit & Loss), Balance Sheet and Cash Flow.